 Barking from boredom or in order to attract

 attention is best treated by eliminating the cause.
 If you give your dog plenty of attention and exercise,

 you can insist on quiet behaviour the rest of the time.
-Obedience training is of great indirect
+Obedience training is of great indirect benefit

 Barking dogs are in many ways like cranky

 crying babies (except the fangs and teeth part though) and they need proper attitude training to bring them

 back to acceptable track, but they also need good time and attention and loving, so make sure your training